 What actually happened with Bench in late 2024?

-Is cash-basis vs accrual-basis a meaningful difference for my business?
+Is cash-basis versus accrual-basis a meaningful difference for my business?

-Yes if you have inventory, deferred revenue, or significant accounts payable / receivable.
-Cash-basis records transactions when money moves; accrual records when economically earned/owed.
-Cash-basis is simpler and cheaper to maintain (Bench, QuickBooks Live focus here); accrual is required for venture-backed startups and businesses above $26M revenue (US tax law threshold).
-Pilot's default is accrual; Bench's default is cash.
+Yes if you have inventory, deferred revenue, or significant accounts payable or receivable.
+Cash-basis records transactions when money moves; accrual records when economically earned or owed.
+Cash-basis is simpler and cheaper to maintain (Bench and QuickBooks Live focus here); accrual is required for venture-backed startups and for businesses above the $26M revenue US tax-law threshold.
+Pilot defaults to accrual; Bench defaults to cash.
 Pick by your investor and tax requirements.

 How portable are my books between bookkeeping services?

-Does QuickBooks Live really save money vs hiring a freelance bookkeeper?
+Does QuickBooks Live really save money versus hiring a freelance bookkeeper?

 For most SMBs, yes.
-A freelance bookkeeper at $40-60 per hour for 10-15 hours per month costs $400-900 monthly, more than QuickBooks Live at $200.
-The trade is the relationship: a freelance bookkeeper learns your business deeply over time; QuickBooks Live is more transactional.
+A freelance bookkeeper at $40-60 per hour for 10-15 hours per month costs more than QuickBooks Live's entry tier.
+The trade is the relationship: a freelance bookkeeper learns your business deeply over time; QuickBooks Live is more transactional and the assigned ProAdvisor turns over more often.
 For complex businesses or owners who value the bookkeeper as a financial advisor, the freelance route can be worth the premium; for transactional work, Live wins on price.

-Both are credible newer entrants.
-Decimal applies AI to speed up close.
-KPI Sense focuses on financial reporting beyond books.
-Both target the venture-backed startup niche where Pilot dominates.
-Pricing is broadly comparable.
-For early-stage startups choosing a first bookkeeping service, the difference often comes down to which platform's CSM resonates more during the sales call.
-Pilot's track record is the longest; the alternatives are growing but unproven at the longest tenures.
+Several credible newer entrants compete with Decimal: Puzzle, Truewind, and Haven all apply LLMs to categorization and the monthly close.
+Pricing is broadly comparable to Decimal Standard.
+For early-stage startups choosing a first bookkeeping service, the difference often comes down to which platform's CSM resonates more during the sales call and how much you trust the human-in-the-loop review.
+Decimal's track record is the longest among the AI-first cohort; the alternatives are growing but unproven at the longest tenures.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.